 Every year, we humans make a promise to ourselves that this year will be the year we achieve our goals.
 Every year, we find out that we are probably lying to ourselves.
 In fact, we probably make that same promise to ourselves over and over.
 Statistics show us that 92% of us will fail to keep our resolution.
+Your New Year’s resolution is a SCAM!
 Stop fooling yourself, and let’s come up with a better plan for success.

 One of the biggest things you can do to help achieve your goals is to write your goals down.
 Actually, write them on paper.
 There is something about physically writing things down that triggers your brain into action.
 You can make a list on your smartphone, but it doesn’t have the same effect.
 Here is an article on Life Hack describing the benefits to writing things down on paper: HOW WRITING THINGS DOWN CAN CHANGE YOUR LIFE